Predicting future state for adaptive clinical pathway management: Modeling state transition in clinical domain

 \subsubsection{Weights of state change}

-Besides the required time($\Delta$ T) to complete a state transition, there are also other parameters to weight a state transition, as well as an overall clinical pathway that consists of a set of state transitions.
-We use the duration, cost, comfort and belief as weights to evaluate a state transition in the healthcare domain:
+Besides the required duration ($\Delta$ T) to complete a state transition, there are also other parameters to weight a state transition, as well as an overall clinical pathway that consists of a set of state transitions.
+We use the duration, cost, comfort, and belief as weights to evaluate a state transition in the healthcare domain:

-\begin{itemize} \item Duration - a positive number which indicates how long the execution of a step takes. \item Cost - a positive number indicating how much the step costs in Euros. \item Comfort - a number between 0 and 1 indicating how comfortable the step is for the patient, 1 is very comfortable, 0 is uncomfortable. \item Belief - a number between 0 and 1 indicating the probability that the step actually leads to the expected result. \end{itemize}
+\begin{itemize} \item Duration - a positive number which indicates how long the execution of a step takes. \item Cost - a positive number indicating how much the step costs in Euros. \item Comfort - a number between 0 and 1 indicating how comfortable the step is for the patient, 1 being very comfortable, 0 being uncomfortable. \item Belief - a number between 0 and 1 indicating the probability that the step actually leads to the expected result. \end{itemize}

-More details of weighted state transitions are enclosed in our other paper \cite{doerthe2021} This paper focuses on the application of weighted state transition logic in the healthcare domain to predict the future state, as well as applications built on top of the predicted future state.
+The overall weights of a path is calculated by combing the weights of each action listed in the path.
+The overall weights of duration and cost are additive, by summing up the duration and cost of each action respectively.
+The overall weights of comfort and belief are multiplicative, by multiplying the comfort and belief of each actions respectively.
+The user can put constraints on overall weights of a target path during path generation, in order to limit the candidate path.